Cam Taylor-Britt: Pre-draft

-2022
+Cincinnati Bengals

 The Cincinnati Bengals selected Taylor-Britt in the second round (60th overall) of the 2022 NFL draft.
-They secured their ability to draft Taylor-Britt by orchestrating a trade where their second (63rd overall) and fifth round picks (209th overall) in the 2022 NFL Draft were sent to the Buffalo Bills in return for the Bills' second round pick (60th overall).
+They secured their ability to draft Taylor-Britt by orchestrating a trade where their second (63rd overall) and fifth-round picks (209th overall) in the 2022 NFL Draft were sent to the Buffalo Bills in return for the Bills' second-round pick (60th overall).

 On May 20, 2022, the Cincinnati Bengals signed Taylor-Britt to a four–year, $5.95 million rookie contract that includes a signing bonus of $509,256.

+2022

 Throughout training camp, he competed to be a starting cornerback against Eli Apple.
-On August 19, 2022, it was reported that Taylor-Britt had underwent core muscle surgery after sustaining an injury to his abdomen during training camp and would miss the entire preseason and start of the regular season.
+On August 19, 2022, it was reported that Taylor-Britt had undergone core muscle surgery after sustaining an injury to his abdomen during training camp and would miss the entire preseason and start of the regular season.
 On August 30, 2022, the Bengals officially placed him on injured reserve.
 On October 8, 2022, the Bengals activated him from injured reserve and added him to their active roster after he missed the first six games (Weeks 1–6) of the season.
 On October 23, 2022, Taylor-Britt made his professional regular season debut and had three solo tackles during a 35–17 win against the Atlanta Falcons.
 In Week 8, Taylor-Britt earned his first career start in place of Eli Apple who was inactive due to an injury and made five combined tackles (four solo) during a 13–32 loss at the Cleveland Browns.
 During the game, starting cornerback Chidobe Awuzie tore his ACL and was placed on injured reserve for the rest of the season.
 Head coach Zac Taylor subsequently named Taylor-Britt a starting cornerback in his place and paired him with Eli Apple starting in Week 9.
 On November 20, 2022, he set a season-high with 12 combined tackles (nine solo) during a 37–30 victory at the Pittsburgh Steelers.
 He finished his rookie season with a total of 55 combined tackles (41 solo) and six passes defended in ten games and nine starts.
 He received an overall grade of 56.1 from Pro Football Focus as a rookie in 2022.

 The Cincinnati Bengals finished the 2022 NFL season first in the AFC North with a 12–4 record and clinched a playoff berth.
 On January 15, 2023, Taylor-Britt started in the first playoff game he appeared in during his career and had two combined tackles (one solo) during a 24–17 victory against the Baltimore Ravens in the AFC Wild-Card Game.
 On January 22, 2023, he had six solo tackles, two pass deflections, and made his first career interception on a pass thrown by Josh Allen to wide receiver Cole Beasley during a 27–10 victory at the Buffalo Bills in the Divisional Round.
 On January 29, 2023, Taylor-Britt started in the AFC Championship Game and had three combined tackles (one solo) and a pass deflection during a 20–23 loss at the Kansas City Chiefs.